 It’s hard to deny the allure of one of the most renowned cities in the world.
 Unforgettable memories can be obtained upon visiting the famous London Eye, London Bridge, or Big Ben.
 There are also 5,000 acres of parkland, divided into eight different venues according to The Royal Parks, that are great for enjoyment and exploring.
 And then there’s the grandiose architecture of Buckingham Palace, Westminster Abbey and other similar landmarks.

-For accommodation in your visit to London, check out serviced apartments London!
+For accommodation in your visit to London, check out serviced apartments London.
+The tourists can also prefer purchasing London tour packages to get everything included in their visit to London.

 A leisurely travel to London usually has itineraries listing said popular spots.
 But if you have already been to all of them, or you simply feel like going someplace else, the places listed below are some alternative locations a tourist can visit that are very near one of the city’s major entry points – London Gatwick.